Australian Playhouse: Season One

 In January 1966 Goddard announced that the ABC would make 39 episodes of 30 minutes each called Australian Playhouse.
 They would do 14 weeks "in all moods", then 12 "equally Australian dramas on a central theme", then 13 more.
 This would be in addition to the ABC's monthly dramas, and a comedy series.
 (The comedy series would be Nice and Jucy and Marcellus Jones.

 Series one ran from April 1966 to early November 1966.

-In April 1966 Neil Hutchinson said "most of us have heard or read claims that Australia lacks good writers but I think you will agree this series disproves the claims."
+In April 1966, Neil Hutchinson said, "Most of us have heard or read claims that Australia lacks good writers but I think you will agree this series disproves the claims."

 According to Frank Roberts of The Bulletin, writing in May, the series "has to be viewed as a promising nursery".

 It is estimated eight to nine productions were written and filmed but not broadcast due to concerns about quality.

 In June 1966 The Sydney Morning Herald wrote the series demonstrated that there was a lack of creative talent in the country, particularly of writing.

 At the end of 1966 the Age TV critic felt the majority of plays did not deserve to appear on air.
-Val Marshall of the Sydney Morning Herald, reviewing the season for the year, said "what came up didn't always justify the timeslot.
+Val Marshall of The Sydney Morning Herald, reviewing the season for the year, said "what came up didn't always justify the timeslot.
 Roughly 10 percent were excellent (with the biggest score of winners going to Pat Flower).
 Another 40 percent was fair average quality.
 The other half can be written off as good tries.
 Was the Playhouse series justified?
 In my view yes."

-It won a 1967 Logie for Contribution to the Industry.
+It won a 1967 Logie Award for Contribution to the Industry.

-Goddard said "We have plenty of scripts and the future of Playhouse appears good.
+Goddard said, "We have plenty of scripts and the future of Playhouse appears good.
 If there were to be any changes for next year it would only be a change in the time spot - perhaps later in the evening.
 We have some brilliant plays but they are only suitable for adult viewing."

 In December 1966 the ABC reported it spent a million dollars on Australian drama since 1956.
 It said it produced 358 plays, 187 of which were written by Australians.
 Australian Playhouse cost a reported $55,000 for 37 plays.

 The season was later described as 50% drama, 25% comedy, 25% fantasy.